Musk says X monthly users reach 'new high'

 July 28 (Reuters) - Elon Musk said on Friday monthly users of social media platform X, formerly known as Twitter, reached a "new high" and shared a graph that showed the latest count as over 540 million.

-Musk's post on X about the user figures comes as the company goes through organizational changes and faces competition from the newly launched Threads app, owned and operated by Meta Platforms META.O.
+Musk's post on X about the user figures comes as the company goes through organizational changes and looks to boost advertising revenue which has dropped in the recent month.

+It is also the latest in a series of comments from X's executives claiming strong traction in usage, after Meta Platforms META.O launched a direct competing platform called Threads on July 5.

-Twitter had 229 million monthly active users in May 2022, according to a statement made before the buyout.
+Twitter had 229 million monthly active users in May 2022, according to a statement made before Musk's purchase of the firm in October.
+Musk posted in November that X had 259.4 million daily active users.

-Under Musk, X has gone through a series of product changes and staff cuts as the company tries to boost revenue.
+Since taking over, Musk has swiftly moved through a number of product and organizational changes.
+The company rolled out the verified blue tick as a paid service and has started sharing a cut of the ad sales with select content creators on the platform.

+In May, Musk named former NBCUniversal advertising chief Linda Yaccarino as CEO of X, signaling that ad sales were a priority even as the platform worked to increase the subscription revenue.

-X's cash flow remains negative because of a nearly 50% drop in advertising revenue and a heavy debt load, Musk said earlier this month, falling short of his expectation in March that the social media platform could reach cash flow positive by June.
+Musk said earlier this month that X's cash flow was negative because of a nearly 50% drop in advertising revenue and a heavy debt load, without offering details.

 ((yuvraj.malik@thomsonreuters.com;))